 This policy covers requests for existing data, not requests for collection of additional data.
 Requests for individual-level genomic or other high-dimensional data not used in the primary publication (see section 15.4) may be subject to other NCI and NIH regulations.

-The data requested by an investigator can include data generated from Alliance laboratory correlative studies.
+Data requested by an investigator can include images and/or data generated from Alliance laboratory correlative studies.
 However, requests for use of biospecimens are covered by a separate evaluation and review procedure described in section 11.